Corno del Camoscio

-The Corno del Camoscio is a mountain of the Pennine Alps, between the Valsesia and the Valle del Lys, with an elevation of 3,024 m.
+The Corno del Camoscio (Gemshorn, Gemschòre) is a mountain of the Pennine Alps, between the Valsesia and the Lys Valley, with an elevation of 3,024 m.

+Description

 Part of the Monte Rosa massif, it is located on the border between the Italian municipalities of Alagna Valsesia, in Piedmont, and Gressoney-La-Trinité, in the Aosta Valley.
 The Passo dei Salati, to its north, divides it from the Stolemberg; the Col d'Olen, to its south, divides it from the Corno Rosso.

 It is possible to reach the panoramic peak on short hiking paths from both passes; a nature trail runs around the summit.
 The currently abandoned Rifugio Città di Vigevano lies to its southwest.